lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 instance [safe] (Arbitrary a, Show a, Testable prop) => Testable (a -> prop)
 ```

-The last instance is for a function (`a -> prop`), that returns a `prop`, which,
+The last instance is for a function `(a -> prop)`, that returns a `prop`, which,
 in turn, must also be an instance of `Testable`.
 This magic trick of a recursive
 constraint for an instance definition allows `quickCheck` to test a function
 with any number of arguments, as long as each one of them is an instance of
 `Arbitrary` and `Show`.
 So here is a check list of requirements for writing a
 testable property:

-* Zero or more aruments, that are an instance of `Arbitrary`, which is used for
+* Zero or more aruments, which have an instance of `Arbitrary`, that is used for
   generating random input.
 More on that later.
-* Arguments must also be an instance of `Show`, so if a test fails it can print
+* Arguments must also be an instance of `Show`, so if a test fails, offending
-  the value, that actually triggered the failure.
+  value can be displayed back to a programmer.
 * Return value is either:

   * `True`/`False` - to indicate pass/fail of a test case.
-  * `Discard` - to skip the test case (eg. unimplemented test case).
+  * `Discard` - to skip the test case (eg. precondition fails).
   * `Result` - to customize pass/fail/discard test result behavior, collect
     extra information about the test outcome, provide callbacks and other
     advanced features.